zenquessence/zenquessence/README.md

 # Yo!
-I'm Zenquessence 🎨💻
+I'm zenquessence 🎨💻

 Just a regular human trying to connect pixels and code.
 Still a GitHub newbie, but I’ve been messing around with design for quite a while.